 You Were Falsely Accused

-The severity of a PC 115 charge means that you should get help from a professional criminal defense lawyer right away to handle these accusations.
+The severity of a PC 115 charge means you should get help from a professional criminal defense lawyer immediately to handle every step of the criminal proceedings.
+We have a track record of success and are here to provide legal representation.

-Can a Penal Code Section 115 Conviction Be Expunged?
+Can We Expunge a Penal Code Section 115 Conviction?

 Under California law, a person convicted of a crime punishable by a prison term can not get their conviction expunged.
-Because of this, if you are convicted under PC 115, you will carry that conviction on your criminal record forever.
+Because of this, if you face a conviction under PC 115, you will carry that conviction on your criminal record forever.

 Getting Help With Filing a False Document Charges

-Individuals accused of violating California Penal Code Section 115: Filing a False Document often end up facing difficult legal challenges.
-You can get help defending yourself by contacting the Simmrin Law Group today.
+Individuals accused of violating California Penal Code Section 115: Filing a False Document often face complex legal challenges.
+You can get help defending yourself by contacting the professional legal team at the Simmrin Law Group today.

 We can offer you a free, no-obligation case evaluation to help you better understand your legal standing.
 Get the professional help you need by completing our online contact form or giving us a call.